hindu-comm/mail_stream_advaita-l/2017/10/Significance_of_Mula/360__Praveen_R._Bhat.md

 >

 Yes, this is why some people take the other extreme of abhAvarUpa.
-Instead, by bhAvarUpa, only mithyAtva is meant, not pAramArthikasatyatva.​ In any case, mAyA/ avidyA is kAryAnumeyA.
+Instead, by bhAvarUpa, only mithyAtva is meant, not pAramArthikasatyatva.
+In any case, mAyA/ avidyA is kAryAnumeyA.